 Winnipeg Sports & RecreationDevotees of organized sports will find many opportunities to cheer on the local teams in Winnipeg.
-Canadians love hockey, and those who fancy flying sticks and flashing skates will find the National Hockey League's Winnipeg Jets facing off against their opponents downtown at Bell MTS Place (formerly MTS Centre, 300 Portage Ave.), September through April.
+Canadians love hockey, and those who fancy flying sticks and flashing skates will find the National Hockey League's Winnipeg Jets facing off against their opponents downtown at Canada Life Centre (formerly Bell MTS Place, 300 Portage Ave.), September through April.
 Also at this venue is the Manitoba Moose of the American Hockey League, who play October through April; phone (204) 987-7825.

 Football fans can watch the Canadian Football League's Winnipeg Blue Bombers play at IG Field at the University of Manitoba from June to November; phone (204) 784-2583 for office.
 The American Association of Independent Professional Baseball's Winnipeg Goldeyes play at Shaw Park (near The Forks at 1 Portage Ave.
 E.) from May to late August; phone (204) 982-2273 for tickets.

 Sports car racing enthusiasts converge at the Red River Co-op Speedway, (204) 582-0527, on Cartier Road, Ste.
 Adolphe, off Hwy.
 75, 8 kilometres (5 mi.) south of St. Norbert, from May through October (weather permitting).

 Assiniboia Downs, 3975 Portage Ave. at the Perimeter Highway, offers Thoroughbred racing early May to late September.
 Simulcast races are offered year-round; phone (204) 885-3330.

 Note: Policies concerning admittance of children to pari-mutuel betting facilities vary.
 Phone for information.